Substra/substra/references/sdk.md

 instead of any token found at tokens_path).
 Defaults to None.
  - `retry_timeout (int, optional)`: Number of seconds before attempting a retry call in case of timeout.
 Defaults to 5 minutes.
+ - `backend_type (schemas.BackendType, optional)`: Which mode to use.
+Defaults to deployed.
+In deployed mode, assets are registered on a deployed platform which also executes the tasks.
+In local mode (subprocess or docker), if no URL is given then all assets are created locally and tasks are executed locally.
- - `debug (bool, required)`: Whether to use the default or debug mode.
-In debug mode, new assets are created locally but can get remote assets.
-The deployed platform is in read-only mode.
+In local mode (subprocess or docker), if a URL is given then the mode is a hybrid one: new assets are created locally but can access assets from the deployed Substra platform.
+The platform is in read-only mode and tasks are executed locally.
-Defaults to False.
+The local mode is either docker or subprocess mode: `docker` if you want the tasks to be executed in containers (default) or `subprocess` to execute them in Python subprocesses (faster,
+experimental: The `Dockerfile` commands are not executed, requires dependencies to be installed locally).

 **Returns:**